 For now there is still an astronaut corps that is active, and training for missions using the Russian Soyuz capsule as transportation to and from the International Space Station.
 At the same time, I’m sure that some of the astronauts are overseeing or getting ready for this transition to using private companies to transport people to and from the space station.
 It’s an uncertain time but a very exciting time.
 Just because the space shuttle is coming to an end doesn’t mean the space programme is coming to an end.

-Beyond: Visions of the Interplanetary Probes is a book of photography from robotic space probes.
+Next on your list of space books is Beyond: Visions of the Interplanetary Probes, a book of photography from robotic space probes.
 Please tell us about it.

 It’s the best collection of images from robotic missions to other worlds in our solar system.
 I got my start as a geologist studying Mars.
 I was a student intern at the Jet Propulsion Laboratory during the first Mars landing in 1976.
 So my heart is with the robotic exploration of the solar system as much as it is with human space flight.
 Even though lots of important data comes back from space probes that land on Mars, or go past Jupiter, images have always been the most compelling aspect of these missions.
 Michael Benson has selected and processed truly spectacular images and the publisher did a beautiful job of printing them.
 The sight of a giant canyon on Mars, or the icy surface of one of Saturn’s moons, or the pockmarked face of Mercury, give us the ability to transport ourselves to these alien landscapes.

-So these images convey the beauty and mystery of our solar system.
+So these images in this book convey the beauty and mystery of our solar system.

 I’ve always felt that space exploration is a spiritual endeavour.
 To me, exploration is essential to who we are as human beings.
 We are made to make discoveries.
 We’ve learned so much mind-boggling stuff about the solar system in the last 50 years.
 I love being able to walk around knowing that when I look up at the sky, I’m really looking up into an endless universe that we’ve only begun to explore.